-- Specifying General Properties: Name and describe the application - Defining Application Fields: Define fields used and indexed in the application

-- 3. Assigning Application Security: Assign application security permissions. - Assigning Document Security: Assign document security permissions. - Assigning a Storage Policy: Define a storage policy for content.
-5. - Configuring BPEL Integration: Configure any BPEL processes for content within the application. - Reviewing Application Settings: Review application settings and submit.
+- Specifying General Properties: Name and describe the application - Defining Application Fields: Define fields used and indexed in the application - Assigning Application Security: Assign application security permissions. - Assigning Document Security: Assign document security permissions. - Assigning a Storage Policy: Define a storage policy for content. - Configuring Workflow Integration: Configure any BPEL processes for content within the application. - Reviewing Application Settings: Review application settings and submit.

-WARNING: Changes to the repository DOCMETA table caused by creating, deleting, or modifying an application can potentially cause a problem on an active repository server if any other operation is also affecting the table.
-While this is unlikely, it can cause data loss, and so it is important to coordinate changes to an application with idle time on the Oracle Content Server repository server.
+Note: Changes to the repository DOCMETA table caused by creating, deleting, or modifying an application can potentially cause a problem on an active repository server if any other operation is also affecting the table.
+While this is unlikely, it can cause a problem uploading documents and so it is helpful to coordinate changes to an application with idle time on the Oracle Content Server repository server.